 - Poor Reporting: If you are used to true accounting reports, you won’t find them.

 - Limited Invoice Customizations: A couple of users complain about the lack of invoice customizations on the free plan (there are strong invoice customizations available with the paid plans).

 Positive Reviews & Testimonials

-- Great Customer Service: The most common point of praise is the strong customer support Invoice Ninja offers.
-Users like that emails are responded to in minutes and that the company listens to customer input in their frequent updates of the software.
+- Great Customer Service: The most common point of praise is the strong customer support that Invoice Ninja offers.
+Users appreciate that emails get a response in minutes and that the company listens to customer input in its frequent updates of the software.

 - Strong Mobile Apps: Many users were happy to see strong mobile apps.